carbon-language/carbon-lang/llvm/docs/YamlIO.rst

   };

-With the above, if you used MyList as the data type in your native data strucutures, then then when converted to YAML, a flow sequence of integers will be used (e.g. [ 10, -3, 4 ]).
+With the above, if you used MyList as the data type in your native data structures, then then when converted to YAML, a flow sequence of integers will be used (e.g. [ 10, -3, 4 ]).

 Utility Macros
 --------------
-Since a common source of sequences is std::vector<>, YAML I/O provids macros:
+Since a common source of sequences is std::vector<>, YAML I/O provides macros:
 LLVM_YAML_IS_SEQUENCE_VECTOR() and LLVM_YAML_IS_FLOW_SEQUENCE_VECTOR() which
 can be used to easily specify SequenceTraits<> on a std::vector type.
 YAML I/O does not partial specialize SequenceTraits on std::vector<> because that